AztecProtocol/aztec-packages/docs/docs/concepts/advanced/data_structures/trees.md

 ## Note Hash Tree

-The note hash tree is an append-only tree, primarily designed for storing hashes of private state variables.
+The note hash tree is an append-only tree, primarily designed for storing hashes of private state variables (called notes in Aztec Protocol).

 Each leaf value in the tree is a 254-bit altBN-254 scalar field element.
 This tree is used to verify validity of notes (which hold private state).